We cared about data privacy before it was required by EU law

-If you are an EU-based customer of SpeedCurve and you are interested in establishing a DPA, please contact us by email with your company information and we will follow up in a timely manner.
+If you are an EU-based customer of SpeedCurve and you are interested in establishing a DPA, please contact us at email@example.com with your company information and we will follow up in a timely manner.

 Where can you learn more about SpeedCurve’s security and privacy efforts?